 A driver’s ignorance of the law cannot be a special reason.

-For more information on special reasons to avoid a disqualification contact our transport team on 0800 046 3066 for advice
+For more information on special reasons to avoid a disqualification, contact our specialist transport team on 0800 046 3066 for FREE initial advice.